-In SummaryWill the governor's move to streamline prescription drug buying save the state millions?
-Maybe — but at the expense of nonprofits that say they're using that money to care for poorer patients.
+Is the governor’s plan to streamline prescription drug buying a smart way to save the state millions?
+Maybe, but it will come at the expense of nonprofits that say they’re using that money to boost services for poorer patients.

 Health clinics and hospitals that serve some of California’s poorest patients are warning that they stand to lose millions of dollars a year as a result of Gov. Gavin Newsom’s executive order to consolidate the state’s prescription drug purchases.

 Currently, these providers benefit from a federal program that allows them to buy drugs at a lower price yet get reimbursed at a higher price.
 It works like this: Pharmaceutical companies are required to sell certain drugs at a discount to participating providers that serve low-income patients in the government’s Medicaid program (called Medi-Cal in California).
 But then the nonprofits can bill the insurer, in some cases Medi-Cal directly, at standard, higher rates.

 The nonprofit providers get to keep the difference — extra money they say allows them to operate on-site pharmacies, recruit doctors to rural areas and staff urgent-care clinics.

 Newsom’s plan would move all Medi-Cal patients into a fee-for-service system, meaning the state would oversee all of their pharmacy benefits.
 That would put a stop to nonprofit health providers taking advantage of the federal program that provides the deep drug-buying discounts.